Routing

 router-outlet

-This is the purpose of the RouterOutlet.
+This is the purpose of the RouterOutlet directive.
 The NavbarComponent should remain displayed at all times which means that components should be inserted under it.
 Let's add the router-outlet in the AppComponent.
+Don't forget the import in the ts file.

 <app-navbar></app-navbar>